-Political, economic, social and cultural developments in the Islamic world from the time of the Ottoman Empire and the Safavid Empire to the present will be used to explore the issue of Arab/Islamic culture and power in relation to Western culture and power.
-(Prerequisite: HIST295 or PSCI355).
+Political, economic, social and cultural developments in the Islamic world from the time of the Ottoman Empire and the Safavid Empire to the present will be used to explore the issue of Arab/Islamic culture and power in relation to

+Western culture and power.
+(Prerequisite: HIST295 or PSCI355 or permission of instructor).
 Spring.